itsnoa04/notes-blog/publish/The Wayland Compositor.md

 ---
-title: The Wayland Compositor
+title: What is the Wayland Compositor
-excerpt: wayland_compositor
+excerpt: wayland compositor
 ---
 - dispatches events to the appropriate wayland client
 - process of bringing together application windows ( [[The Wayland Client]] ) for display on an [[output]] is called [[compositing]].